Latest News

 If you live on campus, please upload the housing return to campus form and submit a negative test result before ending isolation.

 CSUDH offers a COVID-19 reporting form that can be filled out and submitted online.
 If you still have questions after you file the reporting form, you can submit a follow-up question form online.
-If you are currently in isolation protocol and plan to re-test on day 6 to end isolation, please upload your negative test result on the Return to Campus form before returning to campus.

 This page contains information about CSUDH COVID-19 reporting, health and safety protocols, and legislation regarding employer responsibilities.